-If you haven’t tried stuffed sweet potatoes yet, you are really missing out.
-It’s all the fun of using russet potatoes, but with way more flavor, more nutrients, more color, and more moisture (I always think the brown ones are kind of dry).
-These quinoa stuffed sweet potatoes are an easy recipe to start your journey to tastiness!
+If you havenโt tried vegan stuffed sweet potatoes yet, you are really missing out.
+Itโs all the fun of using russet potatoes, but with way more flavor, more nutrients, more color, and more moisture (I always think the brown ones are kind of dry).

-So when you make this scrumptious recipe for quinoa stuffed sweet potatoes, you should stick a few extra sweet potatoes in the oven and make that bread for yourself.
+So when you make this scrumptious recipe for stuffed sweet potatoes, you should stick a few extra sweet potatoes in the oven and make that bread for yourself.
 It’s a special treat after this healthy meal.

 The avocado in this recipe is for garnish, but I don’t consider it optional.
 I professed my love of the flavor combination of sweet potato and avocado before, but I really think it completes this meal!

-Quinoa Stuffed Sweet Potatoes
+Vegan Stuffed Sweet Potatoes

-This recipe is packed full of goodness.
-Sweet potatoes are packed with fiber, iron, calcium, selenium, and vitamins B & C. Quinoa is a whole grain that’s a complete protein, full of fiber, and packed with antioxidants.
+Quinoa is a whole grain thatโs a complete protein, full of fiber, and packed with antioxidants.
 Even with just those two ingredients you have most of the mainstays for a healthy meal!

 But then you need to add some more goodness to make you want to take bite after bite.
 These quinoa stuffed sweet potatoes are Mexican inspired and vegan.
 The filling options are obviously endless.

-Stuffed Sweet Potato Ideas
+Vegan Stuffed Sweet Potato Toppings

 Just for the sake of flavor, I added avocado, cilantro, lime juice, agave, salt and pepper.